Boeing discovers new software problem in 737 Max | DW | 17.01.2020

 "We are making necessary updates and working with the FAA on submission of this change, and keeping our customers and suppliers informed," the US aerospace company said in a statement.

-The news comes following the release of internal documents showing employees knew about problems with pilot training for the 737 MAX and tried to conceal them from regulators.
-In the documents released by US lawmakers, Boeing employees said the aircraft was "designed by clowns, who in turn are supervised by monkeys," in an apparent reference to regulators.
+The news comes following the release of internal documents showing employees knew about problems with pilot training for the 737 Max and tried to conceal them from regulators.
+In the documents released by US lawmakers, Boeing employees said the aircraft was "designed by clowns, who in turn are supervised by monkeys," in an apparent reference to colleagues and management.

 'Highest priority'